POETSII/poets-website/markdown/publications.md

 <!-- Note: the <p> tag above is workaround for a bug in pandoc.
 If more items
 are added to the list then it can be removed. -->

+##### Theory

+1. Tarawneh G, Függer M, Lenzen, C. Metastability Tolerant Computing.
+In 23rd IEEE International Symposium on Asynchronous Circuits and Systems (ASYNC 2017), IEEE.

+2. Mikulski Ł, Mokhov A, Piatkowski, M. Reduction of Order Structures.
+In 17th IEEE International Conference on Application of Concurrency to System Design (ACSD 2017), IEEE.
+In Press.